 10 ways to control high blood pressure without medication

-Lifestyle plays an important role in treating your high blood pressure.
-If you successfully control your blood pressure with a healthy lifestyle, you might avoid, delay or reduce the need for medication.
+If you have high blood pressure, you may wonder if medication is necessary to bring the numbers down.
+But lifestyle plays a vital role in treating high blood pressure.
+Controlling blood pressure with a healthy lifestyle might prevent, delay or reduce the need for medication.

-Here are 10 lifestyle changes you can make to lower your blood pressure and keep it down.
+Here are 10 lifestyle changes that can lower blood pressure and keep it down.

 1. Lose extra pounds and watch your waistline